Can You Move Across the Country with 3 Teenagers?

 In other words, there was never really going to be a “good time” for us to move away.
 If we had moved when the kids were younger, the grandparents would have missed out on lots of quality time with them.
 Now, my father had cancer.
 There had always been and there would always be some reason NOT to move, to keep us where we were.
 And with that logic, we would have stayed for forever.
 So we just decided we were going to do it.
 And after that, we figured out the steps we needed to take to make it happen.

 The most major things on our list were selling our house and Andrew finding a job since he’s the primary breadwinner.
 There’s nothing I like less than being told “NO”, but without these 2 items checked off our list, we simply could not move.
 We have 3 kids going off to college within 4 years, and I knew that we couldn’t be irresponsible about this undertaking.
 We also asked our kids if they were up for this move.
 I’m not sure how I got such adventurers, but remarkably all 3 were up for it.
 If any, or probably if even just 1 of them, had been opposed, I’m not sure what we would have done.
-Luckily it wasn’t something we had to deal with.
 Luckily, that was not a bridge we had to cross.

 This was out house that we had to sell.
 In my next post, you'll see the "after-we-got-the-house-ready-to-put-on-the-market" shot